GreenLv/pensieve_retrain/README.md

 **Decaying entropy weight.** As described in the Pensieve paper, "the entropy factor $\beta$ is controlled to decay from 1 to 0.1 over $10^5$ iterations".
 However,  this value is constant during training in the original code (`ENTROPY_WEIGHT = 0.5` in `sim/a3c.py`).
 I used a stepwise method to decrease the entropy weight (by 0.09 every 10000 iterations).
 This is implemented by modifying `sim/a3c.py` and `sim/multi_agent.py`.
 In detail, the entropy weight is set as a `placeholder` in `a3c.py` to make it changeable.
 During training, `multi_agent.py` adjusts its value according to the number of epochs, and passes the value to `a3c.py`.
+The initial entropy factor is set by `BETA` in `multi_agent.py`.

+**States and rewards normalization.** To adapt the model to higher bandwidth or bitrate (e.g., tens of Mbps), the input throughput and chunk size features are divided by 10 for normalization in both training and testing.
+The reward is normalized in the same way during training.
+This is controlled by `NORMALIZED` in `sim/multi_agent.py`, `sim/rl_test.py` and `test/rl_no_training.py`.

 **Network traces.** Four classes of wireless bandwidth traces are used in training and testing, collected in 3G, 4G, 5G, and Wi-Fi networks.
 Each class of traces is further divided into several types, depending on the location or mobility.
 I further filter out traces  (see `retrained_info/data_preprocess/filtered_traces.py`) whose average bandwidth is less than 1.5Mbps (because the lowest video bitrate is 1Mbps), mainly in the Norway FCC dataset.
 Final traces are provided in `retrained_info/data_preprocess/network_traces.zip`.